OpenEnergyPlatform/oeplatform/README.md

 3)      conda config –add channels conda-forge
 4)      conda install shapely
 5)      pip install –r requirements.txt

+You can also use Python to create the environment

+    python -m venv env

 If you don't want to use conda, [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) you can find instructions for setting up virtual environment